avdgaag/stationed/README.md

 ...and some other minor configurations and goodies.

 All these additions are stand-alone "plugins" for the base application generator, so it is easy to adapt them or add others.
-Have a look at `lib/stationed/generators/plugins` to see all plugins.
+Plugins have their own CLI options, so you can easily enable or disable them.
+To see the available options,
+run:

+    % stationed -h

 ## Helpers